Filed under:

 Fyodor Dostoyevsky

 Then what should we do?
 Should we just leave him, accept it's a story of a doomed man?
-That it’s just a fiction and we should stop overreacting?
+That it’s just a fiction and it’s time to stop overreacting?

 Read also: